| Copyright | (c) 2015-2024 Rudy Matela |

 Returns a set of bindings describing how a function works.

-Some argument values are generalized to "_
+Some argument values are generalized to "_" when possible.

 It takes two integer arguments:

-: the maximum number of cases in the actual description.
+m: the maximum number of cases considered for computing description;n: the maximum number of cases in the actual description.

-As a general rule of thumb, set m=n*n+1
+As a general rule of thumb, set m=n*n+1.

 This is the second function in the clarification pipeline.